ooni/ooni.org/content/support/glossary.md

 A middlebox (a computer networking device), for example, can be used by an Internet Service Provider (ISP) to inspect, transform, filter, or otherwise manipulate internet traffic.

+### UDP

+The User Datagram Protocol (TCP) is one of the main protocols on the internet.

+Unlike [TCP](#tcp), which has the the notion of a “connection” and is reliable, UDP allows one to send one-off packets over the internet.

 ### URL